jlwalkerlg/jwmvc/README.md

 ## Features

 ### Cache
-Caching files is simple, and is inspired by [https://www.codeigniter.com/userguide3/libraries/caching.html](CodeIgniter's cache usage).
+Caching files is simple, and is inspired by (CodeIgniter's cache usage)[https://www.codeigniter.com/userguide3/libraries/caching.html].

 To cache the HTML output of any controller method, simply use `$this->cache(n)` anywhere within the method, where `n` is the number of seconds to cache the output for (defaults to 1 day if not provided).
 This will save a new `.html` file in the app/cache directory, whose name will follow the format `name_spaced_Controller@method.n.html`.
 Subsequent requests to the same controller method will cause this file to be served directly to the client, without processing the method again.
 After `n` seconds is up, the next request to the same method will cause the file to be delete from the cache and a then re-written, unless the `$this->cache(n)` line has been removed from the controller method.